 Ultraviolet technology is an economical and rapid method of disinfection.
 Germicidal ultraviolet lamps, also known as UV-C lamps, emit ultraviolet rays at 254 nanometers.
 This level is lethal to bacteria that may be present in your water such as E. coli, virus, mold, and cysts like Cryptosporidium.

 SANITRON®, MINIPURE®, MIGHTY★PURE®, and Bio-Logic® UV Water Disinfection Systems are quality-engineered, manufactured by Atlantic Ultraviolet Corporation®, and easy to install and use.
 They provide continuous disinfection of your water with minimal maintenance — occasional quartz sleeve cleaning and bulb replacement about once a year or every 10,000 hours.
 A stainless steel chamber houses the UV-C lamp, so there is no risk of exposure.
-Successful disinfection depends on the unobstructed path of ultraviolet wavelengths through the water, and on the proper dose of UV light needed in order to virtually eradicate the particular organisms.
+Successful disinfection depends on the unobstructed path of ultraviolet wavelengths through the water, and on the proper dose of UV light needed in order to inactivate the particular organisms.
 To compare all models, view and download our UV Water Purifier Comparison Chart.

 Well Water Contamination Risks

 In 2009, the U.S. Geological Survey (USGS) studied the water quality of over 2,000 private wells to measure the existence and extent of contamination.
 The study found that about 23 percent of them did have at least one contaminant at a level of potential health concern.”

 Bacteria, virus, or fungi contaminating the aquifer can feed into your well.
 Contamination can cause foul odors and tastes, physical discomfort — and in the worst cases, it can have deadly consequences.
 The following water-related diseases and contaminants found in private wells are either susceptible to ultraviolet (UV-C) rays or removed by our carbon and sediment filters.*